nushell/nushell.github.io/commands/docs/dfr_shape.md

 title: dfr shape
 categories: |
   dataframe
-version: 0.76.0
+version: 0.77.0
 dataframe: |
-  Shows column and row size for a dataframe
+  Shows column and row size for a dataframe.
 usage: |
-  Shows column and row size for a dataframe
+  Shows column and row size for a dataframe.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe